artursbridaks/Weather-Forecast-App/README.md

 - [ ] Better UI
 - [ ] Implement Redux
 - [ ] Tests using Jest + Enzyme
+- [!]
+The main issue - wasn't able to succesfully implement API iteration due to the lack of experience within React.
+Will work on it until I can do it.

 ## Notes